 - Completed OPSTC Application

-- Administration Fee payable by Interac e-transfer, or by cheque or money order to Ontario Creates, calculated as 0.15% of the eligible expenditures for the application.
+- Administration Fee payable by Interac e-transfer to Ontario Creates, calculated as 0.15% of the eligible expenditures for the application.
+While an e-payment is preferred, if an e-payment cannot be made, the fee can be paid by cheque or money order.
 There is a minimum fee of $5,000 per application and a maximum fee of $10,000 per application.

 Note: There is an additional filing fee of $100 for applications that are submitted more than 24 months from the company’s relevant year-end; and a fee of $100 for amended Certificates.

 - Applicant Declaration completed and signed by an authorized signing officer (officer and/or director) of the corporation.

 - Incorporation documents for the qualifying corporation

 - Please complete and sign the Corporate Schedule for the applicant company with all the information requested on the form.